MOMBASA AFRICAN MEMORIAL

 Mombasa African Memorial is open every day between 06:00 and 18:00.

 At the outbreak of the First World War Tanzania was the core of German East Africa.
 From the invasion of April 1915, Commonwealth forces fought a protracted and difficult campaign against a relatively small but highly skilled German force under the command of General von Lettow-Vorbeck.
-When the Germans finally surrendered on 23 November 1918, twelve days after the European armistice, their numbers had been reduced to 155 European and 1,168 African troops.
+When the Germans finally surrendered on 25 November 1918, fourteen days after the European armistice, their numbers had been reduced to 155 European and 1,168 African troops.
 The African troops and followers who died with the Commonwealth forces during the East African campaign of the First World War are for the most part commemorated by three memorials, one at Nairobi, one at Mombasa and one at Dar es Salaam.
 The backbone of the combatant force in East Africa were the King's African Rifles, organised in seven regiments, of which three (the 1st, 3rd and 4th) existed in 1914.
 The whole force eventually numbered 22 battalions.
 The officers and necessary technical troops were from the United Kingdom, the other ranks Sudanese, or men from the East African protectorates.
 They were later reinforced firstly from India, South Africa and in 1917 from West Africa.
 The Arab Rifles, mainly Yemeni and Hadramouts, served with distinction throughout the war and the Intelligence Corps, represented by the Askari, played an important and dangerous role as scouts.
 The African combatant troops raised for the East African campaign numbered 34,000.
 The non-combatant porters, stevedores and followers of the Military Labour Corps 600,000.
 Almost 50,000 of these men were lost, killed in action died of sickness or wounds, but as no complete record of their names exists, no names appear on the memorials.
 The statistics are quoted only within the commemoration figures for Tanzania.